Ginevra King: Romance with Fitzgerald

 A shocked Fitzgerald regarded Ginevra's expulsion from Westover as a catastrophe that doomed both their relationship and his dreams.
 He later remarked to his daughter Scottie on the fated quality of the incident: "It was in the cards that Ginevra King should get fired from Westover".
 Due to Ginevra's abrupt expulsion, Fitzgerald could no longer visit her frequently from nearby Princeton, and he could no longer court her in the relatively egalitarian collegiate atmosphere which obscured his lack of wealth.
 Instead, he would be forced to continue his romantic pursuit of Ginevra at her family's villa in Lake Forest under the judgmental eyes of her class-conscious parents and in hopeless competition with the scions of affluent Chicago families.

 Following her expulsion from Westover, Fitzgerald visited Ginevra in August 1916 at her family's Lake Forest villa.
 The visit proved to be a disaster.
 Although Ginevra and Fitzgerald enjoyed a "petting party", (Note: Fitzgerald had sex partners prior to Zelda Sayre.
 He solicited a prostitute in March 1916 during a moment of despair over Ginevra King.)
 Fitzgerald's ledger notes the presence of a romantic competitor, "beautiful" William "Bill" Mitchell, the son of Charles Garfield King's wealthy business associate John J. Mitchell.
 Now in competition with Bill Mitchell, Fitzgerald's reception at the villa by Ginevra's parents proved less hospitable.
-At the time, the predominantly White Anglo-Saxon Protestant township of Lake Forest socially excluded others such as Black and Jewish people, and the presence of a middle-class Irish Catholic parvenu such as Fitzgerald likely caused a stir.
+At the time, the predominantly White Anglo-Saxon Protestant community of Lake Forest socially excluded others such as Black and Jewish people, and the presence of a middle-class Irish Catholic parvenu such as Fitzgerald likely caused a stir.

 There is much speculation regarding what transpired during Fitzgerald's final visit in August 1916.
 Stockbroker Charles Garfield King likely became irritated by Fitzgerald's pursuit of his daughter.
 He allegedly interrogated the 19-year-old Fitzgerald regarding his financial prospects.
 Disappointed by Fitzgerald's answers, he purportedly forbade further courtship of his daughter and instructed Ginevra to drive Fitzgerald to the nearest train station.
 (Note: Ginevra King revealed details of her father's confrontation with Fitzgerald in a private meeting with actor Bruce Dern during the 1970s.)
 Either Ginevra's father or someone else remarked, loud enough to be heard by the young Fitzgerald, that "poor boys shouldn't think of marrying rich girls".
 This line appears in the 1974 and 2013 film adaptations of The Great Gatsby.